Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Critical Point Objective}

 The \textit{critical point} is defined as a key moment in the task at which all task error reduction is targeted.
-For the flying knot task, we select the state of the rope at collision time $t_c$ in the demonstration as the \textit{critical point} as described in \cref{sec:flyobj}.
-Task-Level ILC attempts to generate a feed-forward trajectory before the collision to match the rope state of the demonstration only at the moment of collision.
-Therefore, rope-tracking errors before and after the \textit{critical point} are ignored as seen in \cref{fig:critvseq}
+Let $t_c$ be the selected task phase and let $\state^{\text{demo}}(t_c)$ be the demonstrated task state.
+The corresponding objective minimizes the weighted error $\|\state(t_c)-\state^{\text{demo}}(t_c)\|^2_{\mathbf{Q}}$ rather than the integral of tracking error over the full trajectory.
+For the flying knot task, we manually select the state of the rope at collision time $t_c$ in the demonstration as the \textit{critical point} as described in \cref{sec:flyobj}.
+Task-Level ILC attempts to generate a feedforward trajectory before the collision to match the rope state of the demonstration only at the moment of collision.
+Therefore, rope-tracking errors before and after the \textit{critical point} are ignored as seen in \cref{fig:critvseq}.

-Eliminating task errors from the objective for times after contact also simplifies the modeling problem, as we only need to model free rope motion rather than the more complex contact physics between rope or finger and the end of the rope.
+Eliminating task errors from the objective for times after contact also simplifies the modeling problem, as we only need to model free rope motion rather than the more complex contact physics during the collision.